TillF/WASA-SED/docs/index.md

 Since subbasin 2 has a higher demand it will now get 2/3 = 1000 m<sup>3</sup> of the available irrigation water and subbasin 1 will get 1/3 = 500 m<sup>3</sup> of the available irrigation water.
 If the demand is higher than the availability a warning is given out by WASA-SED.

-*loss_factor*: The loss factor [-] describes the efficieny of the transfer from the irrigation water from its donor to its receiver.
+*loss_factor*: The loss factor [-] describes the efficiency of the transfer from the irrigation water from its donor to its receiver.
 This value has to be between 1 and zero.

 **3)** `irri_seasons.dat`